jeremy-w/ayadn/README.md

 Without arguments: resets all your pagination data.

-*Note: AyaDN doesn't use Stream Markers (stream syncing), and it's not a bug but a feature :p This is because AyaDN is meant as an independent tool that shouldn't interfere with other ADN clients.*
+*Note: Ayadn doesn't use Stream Markers (stream syncing), and it's not a bug but a feature :p This is because Ayadn is meant as an independent tool that shouldn't interfere with other ADN clients.*

 ### Custom posts count